How 'swatting' calls spread as schools face real threats

 Few regions of the country have been spared from such calls and the disruptions they cause.

-The false calls Wednesday in Pennsylvania lead to lockdowns or evacuations in several counties, according to state police.
+The false calls Wednesday in Pennsylvania led to lockdowns or evacuations in several counties, according to state police.
 Law enforcement had to take each one seriously no matter how dubious it seemed.

 Police in Pittsburgh, for instance, searched every room at Central Catholic High School, even after getting word that a report of people being hurt inside wasn't true within a minute, said Thomas Stangrecki, the interim police chief.